energyandcleanair/india_map/README.md

 ### Running end-to-end

 You can run the software end-to-end "locally" using the `src/pm25ml/run/_run_local.py` file.
-This script references the other scripts needed to run.
+This script references the other scripts needed to run the whole project end-to-end.

 > [!IMPORTANT]
+> While this will run the majority of the software locally, the project still requires
-> While the code will require external services to be available, as per the .
-We suggest using different buckets for
+> external services to be available, as per the [*Environment* section].
+>
-> test runs than production to ensure that you do not add test data to the production environment.
+> We suggest using different buckets for  test runs than production to ensure that you
+> do not add test data to the production environment.

 You can run this with:
 ```
 poetry run python -m "pm25ml.run._run_local"
 ```

-We suggest running with the following `.env` file:
+We suggest running with the following (incomplete) `.env` file:
 ```
 # Name of the GCP project
 GCP_PROJECT=